redweller/obr_tracker/README.md

 - **Dice tracker**, that lets you track who rolled what and when it happened.
 - **Extension menu** allows toggling modules on/off and keeps track of your games.

-OBRT works only with [Owlbear Rodeo](https://owlbear.rodeo) and depends on its updates.
+OBR Tracker works only with [Owlbear Rodeo](https://owlbear.rodeo) and depends on its updates.
 The latest OBR version that was tested with the extension is specified in OBRT menu.

 Note: OBR Tracker is developed independently, and is not officially endorsed by or affiliated with Owlbear Rodeo.